Founding Member

 Theo Kemp

-Theo obtained his master’s degree in creative writing at Stellenbosch University.
-He has been involved with various projects in the arts before in his role as, among others, project manager of the Woordfees, advertising coordinator at NB Publishers, programme manager at the KKNK as well as at the Vrystaat Literature Festival and as executive director of the Breytenbach Centre in Wellington.
+Theo Kemp obtained his master’s degree in creative writing at Stellenbosch University.
+He has been involved with various projects in the arts before his role as, among others, project manager of the Woordfees, advertising coordinator at NB Publishers, programme manager at the KKNK as well as at the Vrystaat Literature Festival and as executive director of the Breytenbach Centre in Wellington.

-Theo is the author of two novels, Skool and Strafjaart.
+Theo is also the author of three novels, Skool, Strafjaart and Klein Konings. |

 Fourie Botha